 ARTICLE VII - NOMINATIONS AND ELECTIONS

 Section 1.
 The Board of Trustees shall appoint a Nominating Committee, composed of not fewer than three Active members, none of whom shall be members of the Board.
-The Nominating Committee shall nominate one or more candidates for each vacant position on the Board of Trustees, by position number, and report its nominations to the Secretary.
-The Secretary shall post the slate of candidates in the Faculty Center, not later than April 1.
-Additional nominations for the specified positions may be made by a petition bearing the signatures of at least twenty Active members and filed with the Secretary by April 15.
+The Nominating Committee shall nominate one or more candidates for each vacant position on the Board of Trustees and report its nominations to the Secretary.
+The Secretary shall distribute the slate of candidates to the membership, not later than March 15.
+Additional nominations for the specified positions may be made by a petition bearing the signatures of at least twenty Active members and filed with the Secretary by April 1.

 Section 2.
-The Secretary shall prepare a ballot setting forth the names of all nominees and the position numbers for which they are nominated, and shall mail such ballot, not later than May, 1 to all Active members .
-The date for return of the ballots shall be specified thereon and shall be at least ten calendar days after the date of mailing the ballots.
+The Secretary shall prepare a ballot setting forth the names of all nominees and shall distribute such ballot, not later than April 15 to all Active members.
+The date for return of the ballots shall be specified thereon and shall be at least ten calendar days after the date of distribution of the ballots.